 See the benefits of a bargain sale.

 A bargain sale.
-When you make a bargain sale, you sell your property to the U.S. Fund for UNICEF for less than what it’s worth.
+When you make a bargain sale, you sell your property to UNICEF USA for less than what it’s worth.
 The difference between the actual value and the sale price is considered a gift that supports UNICEF's lifesaving work.
 A bargain sale can be an effective way to dispose of property that has increased in value, and it is the only gift vehicle that can give you a lump sum of cash and a charitable deduction at the same time.

 - Primary residences (single-family homes, multifamily homes and condominiums)